A Kid in King Arthur's Court: Box office

 The movie debuted at No. 9.
 In the movie's second week it fell to No. 10.

 Sequel

-A sequel titled A Kid in Aladdin's Palace was released in 1998 as a direct-to-video with Nicholas reprising his role as Calvin Fuller.
+A sequel titled A Kid in Aladdin's Palace without the involvement of Disney was released in 1998 as a direct-to-video film with Nicholas reprising his role as Calvin Fuller.
 The cast also included Rhona Mitra as Scheherazade, Nicholas Irons as Ali Baba, James Faulkner as Luxor, Taylor Negron as the Genie, Aharon Ipalé as Aladdin and Diana Kent as Jasmine.